dhui808/software-concepts/testing/mock-stub-virtualService.md

-# Mock object, Stub object, and Virtual Services - What are the differences?
+# Mock objects, Stub objects, and Virtual Services - What are the differences?

 ![Architecture](images/mock-stub-virtualService-arch.png)